 In contrast, the EPC namespace is a space of identifiers for any physical object.
 The set of EPCs can be thought of as identifiers for the members of the set "all physical objects."
 EPCs are used in contexts where any type of physical object may appear, such as in the set of observations arising in the hospital storage room example above.
-Note that the EPC URI as illustrated in Figure 4-3 includes strings such as sgtin, grai, and so on as part of the EPC URI identifier.
-This is in contrast to GS1 Keys, where no such indication is part of the key itself (instead, this is indicated outside of the key, such as in the XML element name <grai> in the example in Figure 4-2 or in the Application Identifier (AI) that accompanies a GS1 Key in a GS1 Element String).
+Note that the EPC URI as illustrated in Figure 4-3 includes strings such as sqtin, grai, and so on as part of the EPC URI identifier.
+This is in contrast to GS1 Keys, where no such indication is part of the key itself; instead, this is indicated outside of the key, such as in the XML element name sqti in the example in Figure 4-2 Error!
+Reference source not found. in the Application Identifier (AI) that accompanies a GS1 key in a GS1 element string.

-4.3.
-Relationship Between EPCs and GS1 Keys
+4.3 Relationship between EPCs and GS1 keys

 There is a well-defined relationship between EPCs and GS1 keys.
-For each GS1 key that denotes an individual physical object (as opposed to a class), there is a corresponding EPC.
-This correspondence is formally defined by conversion rules specified in Section 7, which define how to map a GS1 key to the corresponding EPC value and vice versa.
+For each GS1 key that denotes an individual physical object, there is a corresponding EPC, including both an EPC URI and a binary encoding for use in RFID tags.
+In addition, each GS1 key that denotes a class or grouping of physical objects has a corresponding URI form.
+These correspondences are formally defined by conversion rules specified in Section $\underline{Z}$ , which define how to map a GS1 key to the corresponding EPC value and vice versa.
 The well-defined correspondence between GS1 keys and EPCs allows for seamless migration of data between GS1 key and EPC contexts as necessary.